reactjs/react.dev/content/docs/context.md

 Context is primarily used when some data needs to be accessible by *many* components at different nesting levels.
 Apply it sparingly because it makes component reuse more difficult.

+> Note
+>
-**If you only want to avoid passing some props through many levels, [component composition](/docs/composition-vs-inheritance.html) is often a simpler solution than context.**
+> If you only want to avoid passing some props through many levels, [component composition](/docs/composition-vs-inheritance.html) is often a simpler solution than context.

 For example, consider a `Page` component that passes a `user` and `avatarSize` prop several levels down so that deeply nested `Link` and `Avatar` components can read it: